windoze/esparrier/README.md

 ## Update Configurations

-**A new configuration tool** is available at [esparrier-config](https://github.com/windoze/esparrier-config), you can use it to update the configurations on the board without manually re-flashing.
+There are multiple ways to update the device configuration:

+### Web-based Configuration Tool (Recommended)

+The easiest way to configure your device is using the **web-based configuration tool** at [https://0d0a.com/esparrier/](https://0d0a.com/esparrier/).
+This tool uses WebUSB to communicate with the device directly from your browser - no installation required.
+Simply connect your device via USB, open the page in a Chromium-based browser (Chrome, Edge, Opera, Brave), and click "Connect Device".

+### CLI Configuration Tool

+A CLI configuration tool is available at [esparrier-config](https://github.com/windoze/esparrier-config).
 Checkout the repo and follow the instructions to build and run the tool.

+### Manual Configuration (Legacy)

 Below is the old way to update configurations, it's still valid but not recommended.